QuarkNerd/react_game-of-life/README.md

-Simple react app of conways game of life
+Simple react app of conway's game of life